Gusjafo/my-bank-app/README.md

 ## View test coverage percentage

-Run `ng coverage` to view the test coverage percentage.
+Run `ng run coverage` to view the test coverage percentage.
 It will create a folder called **coverage**.
 In this folder you can find an __index.html__ file.
 Execute this file with any browser to view the test results.

 ## Running end-to-end tests